Where do stars explode in the ISM? -- The distribution of dense gas around evolved massive stars in M33

 Unfortunately, the locations where stars explode depend on a number of poorly understood physical properties of massive stars, such as their evolutionary timescales \citep[e.g.,][]{Zapartas2017, Eldridge2022}, potential for explosion from different progenitor masses $\gtrsim$18 \Msun \citep{Sukhbold2016}, single/binary-evolution-driven mass-loss \citep{Langer2012, Smith2014}, 3D kinematics from interactions in many-body environments \citep{Oh2016, Oey2018} or kicks from SN explosions in binary systems \citep{Eldridge2011, Renzo2019, Dallas2022}, and the co-evolution timescales with their parent molecular clouds \citep[e.g.,][]{Kruijssen2019, Chevance2020}.
 While modern high-resolution simulations are increasingly making great strides in capturing many of these intricate processes and their effects on the ISM \citep[e.g.][]{Kim2017b, Hu2017, Gutcke2021}, a comprehensive set of observations of the diverse ambient environments of SNe is needed to serve as a useful guide for simulations, but presently lacking.

-In recent years, detailed mapping of the multi-phase ISM down to scales ($\sim$100 pc) of individual clouds and their co-eval stellar associations have become possible with modern synthesis arrays like the Atacama Large Millimeter Array (ALMA) and the Karl G.\ Jansky Very Large Array (VLA) -- effectively opening the window to \emph{direct} observations of the cloud-scale ISM around SNe.
-Using the PHANGS survey of nearby galaxies within 20 Mpc \citep{Leroy2021}, \cite{MC22} (hereafter MC22) studied the molecular gas environments of 63 historical SNe in 31 galaxies at physical resolutions spanning 60-150 pc, and found that about 15$\%$ of stripped envelope (SE) SNe (Type IIb, Ib, Ic) and 50$\%$ of Type II SNe explode at least 150 pc away from the sites of giant molecular clouds (GMCs).
+In recent years, detailed mapping of the multi-phase ISM down to scales ($\sim$100 pc) of individual clouds and their co-eval stellar associations have become possible with modern synthesis arrays like the Atacama Large Millimeter Array (ALMA) and the Karl G.\ Jansky Very Large Array (VLA) -- effectively opening the window to \emph{direct} observations of the cloud-scale ISM around SNe. \cite{MC22} (hereafter MC22) studied the molecular gas environments of 63 historical SNe in 31 galaxies at physical resolutions spanning 60-150 pc, using the PHANGS survey of nearby galaxies within 20 Mpc \citep{Leroy2021}.
+They found about 15$\%$ of stripped envelope (SE) SNe (Type IIb, Ib, Ic) and 50$\%$ of Type II SNe explode at least 150 pc away from the sites of giant molecular clouds (GMCs).